zerrymore/AutoSM/README.md

-# 🤔⚒️: LLM-Aided Automatic Modelling for Security Protocol Verification⚙️
+# 🤔⚒️: LLM-Aided Automatic Modelling for Security Protocol Verification

 This repo contains a benchmark for symbolic model synthesis and a tool with web-based frontend.